library(dplyr)

 aes(x = date_time_start, xend = date_time,

-Since the estimated sinuosity here is based only on the GPS estimated speed and point to point distances, that it is generally highest when the difference between the GPS reported speed speed_km_h
+Since the estimated sinuosity here is based only on the GPS estimated speed and point to point distances, that it is generally highest (lower rank, paler reds) when the difference between the GPS reported speed speed_km_h

-is largest supports the assumption that the GPS is reporting speed using satellite carrier signal doppler effects.
+is largest supports the assumption that the GPS is reporting speed using satellite carrier signal doppler effects, and not elapsed distance and time.

 GPS height and elevation from the DEM

 Again, there are differences between heights recorded by the GPS units, and heights extracted from the 10m DEM.
-Again, it is difficult to know why these might occur, although there is a clear correlation between the two.
-There is no obvious correlation with surface roughness (TRI), for example, or with the vertical dilution of precision (vdop
+It is difficult to know why these might occur, although there is a clear correlation between the two.
+However, there is no obvious correlation with, e.g., surface roughness (TRI), for example, or with the vertical dilution of precision (vdop

 ggplot(gps_data_plus |>